World AIDS Day at UNH

 World AIDS Day is an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with

 HIV and to remember those who have died.

 At UNH, you can help raise awareness this World AIDS Day.
-Look for our display outside Health & Wellness, stop by our table at the MUB for a red ribbon, or take your photo with the Wildcat while he's wearing his red ribbon.
-If you post to social: tag us and use #WAD2016.
+Look for our display outside Health & Wellness, stop by our tables at the MUB for a red ribbon, or take your photo with the Wildcat wearing the red ribbon.
+If you post to social: tag us and use #WAD2017.
 Make a point to get facts, get tested, and get involved.

-- Most college age students are NOT using condoms properly.
-Are you?
-Find out here.
+- Most college-age students are NOT using condoms.
+Find out if you're using condoms correctly.

 - Free condoms, dental dams, and lubrication are available at Health & Wellness (room 249).
 No questions asked.